rcioletti/lazy-save-palworld/README.md

 # Game Pass save to Steam easy converter

 Important: I don't code in python and I don't play Palworld.
 My wife needed to convert her save file so I did it.
-Be cool with me.
+Please keep that in mind.

 This tool converts a Palworld save file in Xbox Game Pass to Steam in two clicks.